Olical/lazy-array/README.md

 larr.all(larr.take(3, larr.drop(5, nums))); // [6, 7, 8]
 ```

+The script is wrapped in a [UMD][] so you can require it with RequireJS or node.

 ## Unlicenced

 Find the full [unlicense][] in the `UNLICENSE` file, but here's a snippet.